 - Annual per capita consumption increased from 160 KWh in 1975 to 1530 kWh in 2005.

 Relying heavily on fossil fuels, it is evident that the current trends in the Arab energy sector are unsustainable.
-The move towards achieving the objectives of energy for sustainable development requires policies and measures to address such problems, while maintaining the effective contribution of the sector to the region’s prosperity.
+The move towards achieving the objectives of energy for sustainable development requires policies and measures to address energy management issues, while maintaining the effective contribution of the sector to the region’s prosperity.

 Since 1992, Arab countries have been moving towards the sustainability of the energy sector to achieve the goals and targets relevant to the key energy issues.
 Several Arab declarations have been issued in recent years emphasizing concerns and commitment of regional powers to achieve sustainable development.
 Some progress has bee achieved; however, more steps are required to achieve the desired objectives.